 - Develop an opt-in freebie or guide that highlights an affiliate product, and give it away.

 - Use Thrive Leads to insert opt-in forms into your site pages or blog posts.

 - Add affiliate links to your backend funnels.

 - Host a flash sale on your best-selling course.

 - Insert bump offers in your shopping cart for extra sales.

 - Sign up for Amazon’s affiliate program and add links to your blog posts or “recommended” page on your website.

 - Use Thrive Ultimatum timer to add urgency to your website pages or blog posts.

-- Use Countdown Mail to add timers to your emails.
+- Use countdown timers to your last-call emails.